Good Indoor Air as a Service

 Smart & Clean Indoor Air

-Cities, businesses and research institutes are developing solutions and operating models that enable the improvement of indoor air quality, as well as the supplying and acquisition of good indoor air as a service.
+Cities, business and research institutes developed solutions and operating models that allow indoor air to be improved and enable the provision and procurement of good indoor air as a service.
 Understanding on the components of good indoor air was increased through measurements and new methods.

 “Nearly 40 percent of all energy used in Finland is consumed in buildings.
 In order to reduce this percentage, we first have to understand how energy is actually consumed in properties.
 When all the building’s data is on one platform, it’s easier to improve e.g. indoor air with it.”